 Even though it’s located outside the city itself, both the Winter Bobsleigh Track and Summer Bobsleigh Track in Sigulda is on of Riga’s most popular attractions.

 Q. What’s so great about it?

-What’s not to love about speeding down 1,420 metres of icy track at over 100 km/h?
+What’s not to love about speeding down 1,420 metres of the icy track at over 100 km/h?
 Groups of three rush down the track accompanied by a bobsleigh expert.
 If that heart-stopping, adrenalin-pumping experience isn’t enough, you can also try out the frog, where you navigate a track on your stomach as you watch the ice whiz by.